zachhhhh/WhisperLiveKit/CONTRIBUTING.md

 ## Thank You

-Your contributions make diart better for everyone.
+Your contributions make whisperlivekit better for everyone.
 Thank you for your time and dedication!